Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Net Metering in Massachusetts allows solar homeowners to receive full credit for excess electricity their system sends back to the grid.
-When your solar panels produce more electricity than your home uses, this surplus energy flows to the utility grid, and you receive a 1:1 credit on your bill.
-This means for every kilowatt-hour (kWh) you export, you get credited at the same retail rate you would normally pay for electricity.
+Net Metering in Massachusetts allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
+When your solar system produces more power than your home uses, that extra electricity flows into the utility grid and you receive credits on your electric bill at the same rate you pay for electricity (1:1 credit).
+This means every kilowatt-hour (kWh) of solar energy you export earns you the same credit as what you would pay to buy that same amount of electricity from your utility.

 Ready to start saving with solar?